chisui/dakka/thesis/main.md

   deriving (Eq, Show)
 ```

-`ActorRef` is some way to identify an actor inside a actor system.
-We will define it later
+`ActorRef` provides some way to identify an actor inside a actor system we will define later.

 Unfortunately we can't derive `Generic` for data types that use existential quantification and thus can't get a `Binary` instance for free.
-But as we will later discover we do not need to serialize values of `SystemMessage` so this is fine for now.
+But as I will show later we do not need to serialize values of `SystemMessage` so this is fine for now.

 With all this we can define `ActorContext` as follows: